How To Use Instant Yeast For Baking Bread

 If you want to substitute instant yeast with other ingredients, you can replace it with the appropriate amount of baking soda and acid to make the dough rise.
 You can use buttermilk, lemon juice, or milk mixed with equal parts of vinegar (as your acid).

 Making bread is a process that looks simple, but it does require a lot of mixing (and sometimes dough punching).
 It only uses four ingredients - warm water, flour, salt, and yeast), but it does involve a lot of chemistry.
-By knowing how to use instant yeast for baking bread, you have already successfully ticked one important item off the bread-making process.
+By knowing how to use instant yeast for baking bread, you have already successfully ticked one important item off the bread-making process using the best bread maker machine.

 By: Andre Stackton